These are the best places to travel this summer

 Not only is the Museum of Pop Culture a unique architectural wonder to admire, but the exhibitions will take you on a journey through the history of the music industry, with a special soft spot for Seattle legends Kurt Cobain and Jimi Hendrix.

-Planning tip: If you want to give your secret desire to be a rock star a try, spend some time in the Sound Lab, where you can get in a jam studio and record your own songs.
+Planning tip: If you want to indulge your secret desire to be a rock star, spend some time in the Sound Lab, where you can get in a jam studio and record your own songs.

 4. Ride the Puget Sound ferries